Consider supporting the site on my new Ko-Fi!

 Tilden and Sibley, two of the East Bay Regional Park District’s most important parks just uphill from Berkeley, continue to be entirely inaccessible by transit on weekends.
 Line 67 ran special weekend service into Tilden Regional Park to the Brazilian Room until COVID.

-This website is a labor of love.
+This website is a labor of love for the outdoors.
 If you have any suggestions, places I've missed, or questions please reach out!
-You can contact me at [email protected], or follow me on Twitter.
+You can contact me at [email protected], or follow me on Bluesky.